Jeffreylarbiakor/Stock-Price-Prediction/README.md

 * **Unpredictability Score:** A parameter providing a measure of how volatile. a particular stock is (0-9)

+### Test.csv
+id: Unique ID for each record

+stock: Unique ID for a stock

+Date: Date for which the stock prices are provided

+holiday	Whether there is a holiday or not (0/1) unpredictability_score	a parameter providing a measure of how volatile. a particular stock is (0-9)

 [Back To The Top](#Stock-Price-Prediction)

 ---